-The Portfolio's advisor employs active investment management methods, which means that securities are bought and sold according to the advisor's evaluations of companies and their financial prospects, the prices of the securities, and the stock market and the economy in general.
-The advisor will sell a security when, in the view of the advisor, it is no longer as attractive as an alternative investment or if the advisor deems it to be in the best interest of the Portfolio.
+The International Portfolio invests mainly in common stocks of non-U.S. companies that are considered to have above-average potential for growth.
+The Portfolio uses multiple investment advisors.
+Each advisor independently selects and maintains a portfolio of common stocks for the Portfolio.
+Each advisor employs active investment management methods, which means that securities are bought and sold according to the advisor's evaluations of companies and their financial prospects, the prices of the securities, and the stock market and the economy in general.
+Each advisor will sell a security when, in the view of the advisor, it is no longer as attractive as an alternative investment or if the advisor deems it to be in the best interest of the Portfolio.
+Different advisors may reach different conclusions on the same security.